dangerdev004/LIC-Lab-4NI23EC097/README.md

 ## Introduction

-Amplifiers are a fundamental part of analog circuit design, and MOSFETs serve as excellent amplification devices.
-Among the various single-stage amplifier topologies, the **common-source (CS) amplifier** is widely used.
+Amplifiers are a basic part of analog circuit design, and MOSFETs serve as excellent amplification devices.
+Among the various amplifier configurations, the **common-source (CS) amplifier** is widely used.
 It is characterized by having the **gate as the input, the drain as the output, and the source as the common terminal** for AC signals.

 This document covers two common implementations of the CS amplifier:
 - **CS Amplifier with a Resistor Load**